-Experimenta Life Form: International Triennial of Media Art launches at Plimsoll Gallery UTAS as part of 10 Days on the Island Festival.
+Experimenta Life Form: International Triennial of Media Art launches at Plimsoll Gallery UTAS in Hobart (TAS)

 Philosophers have wrestled with defining life for thousands of years.
 Experimenta Life Forms reveals how contemporary artists are approaching this perennial question, at a time when technological change and new research findings are making definitions of ‘life’ increasingly difficult to pin down.
 What new life forms are emerging through technological and biological adaptation and invention?
 Are our definitions of life shifting because of new scientific discoveries?
 How do First Nation’s epistemologies influence our ways of thinking and understanding life?
 How are notions of our place in the web of life changing now that research is identifying sentience in animals, plant-life, and maybe soon to be found in our machines?